best-time

 Ronda is one of Spain's most photographed cities, and timing your visit changes everything about the experience.

-The best time to visit Ronda is April-May or September-October when temperatures are comfortable for walking, the day-tripper crowds are manageable, and the dramatic gorge and bridge look their finest in soft light.
+The best time to visit Ronda is April-May or September-October when temperatures are comfortable for walking.

-But here's what most guides won't tell you: the time of day matters as much as the time of year.
+But the time of day is just as important as the date.

 Compare hotel prices in Ronda